ociswap/radix-event-stream/README.md

 async fn transaction_handler_name(
     // Context the handler will get from the framework.
     // This includes the current ledger transaction we're in
-    // and the application state.
+    // and the global state.
 It is parametrized by the
     // app state and the transaction context type, but the context is optional,
     // and defaults to the unit type.
-    context: TransactionHandlerContext<YOUR_APP_STATE, YOUR_TRANSACTION_CONTEXT_TYPE>,
+    context: TransactionHandlerContext<YOUR_STATE, YOUR_TRANSACTION_CONTEXT_TYPE>,
 ) -> Result<(), TransactionHandlerError> {
     // Do something like start a database transaction let mut transaction_context = TransactionContext { tx: start_transaction() }